IBM/cloud-pak-deployer/docs/src/30-reference/process/install-cloud-pak.md

 **WARNING:** You should never set the `NODE_UPDATED` script variable to `0` as this will cause previous changes to the pull secret, ImageContentSourcePolicy and others not to become effective.

+**WARNING:** Do not end the script with the `exit` command; this will stop the calling script from running and therefore not restart the daemons.

 Sample script:
 ```bash
 #!/bin/bash